What’s The Difference Between a DUI and DWAI?

-When you get pulled over under the suspicion of drunk driving, you may blow into a breathalyzer that tests the percent of alcohol that’s inside of your bloodstream.
-The blood alcohol content (BAC) level result is the main criteria that differentiates a DUI from a DWAI.
+When you get pulled over under the suspicion of drunk driving, you may blow into a breathalyzer that tests the percentage of alcohol that’s inside of your bloodstream.
+The blood alcohol content (BAC) level result is the main criteria that differentiate a DUI from a DWAI.

 What Your BAC Levels Dictates

 For drivers over the age of 21, if you are pulled over and your BAC is between .05% and .08%, then you will be charged with a DWAI.
 However, if the breathalyzer shows that your BAC is .08% or higher, then you will be charged with a DUI.
 If you are under the drinking age, then anything above a .02% will mean a charge of either a DWAI or DUI.

 Compared to the rest of the country, Colorado has very unique drunk driving laws.
 The legal BAC limit in Colorado is .05%, which means that you can technically drink and drive as long as you’re under .05%.
 However, Colorado is also a no tolerance state, which means that even if you get pulled over and blow a BAC level that is lower than .05% it is up to the officer whether or not they give you a DWAI.